benckx/elephantchess.io/README.md

 now [elephantchess](https://elephantchess.io) uses Pikafish 2023-03-05.

 Fairy Stockfish binaries can be found at https://github.com/fairy-stockfish/Fairy-Stockfish/releases.
-As of now we only used version 11.2; so it's not versioned in the `engines` folder.
+As of now we only use version 11.2; so it's not versioned in the `engines` folder.

 ### Example 1

+In this example, we create a pool with one Pikafish process that uses 8 physical threads.
+So it will have good response time, even with large depth values, but if it runs on a machine that has 8 CPU cores or less, it will use all the CPU when queried.

 ```kotlin
 import io.elephantchess.engines.process.EngineConfig